QTH1225/MizukiBlog/src/content/posts/About Me.md

 - Dec 2022:  Second Prize in Jiangsu Province Mechanics Innovation and Creativity Competition<br>

 ## News and Updates
+- **Nov 2025**：Our work has once again been selected for the finals of the Jiangsu Province Innovation, Entrepreneurship and Practice Competition.
+See you in Nantong!<br>
 - **June 2025**：Very glad to have been selected as the Excellent Undergraduate Graduation Project at CUMT!<br>
 - **Sept 2024**：Very pleased to pursue my Master's degree in Structural Engineering at China University of Mining and Technology!<br>